06. Doctrine of Humanity

 2. Nevertheless, God created both genders to be distinct from each other in their psychological and physical composition and in their distinct roles as men and women, which God intends for their mutual flourishing and fellowship.
 [9] The complementary gender roles are seen most clearly in marriage (see below) and in the leadership of the local church.
 [10]

-• d.
-Because the roles of husband and wife are defined in relation to Christ as well as each other, both must carry out their roles in submission and obedience to Christ:
+d.
+Because the roles of husband and wife are defined in relation to Christ as well as each other, they must both carry out their roles in submission and obedience to Christ:

 4. While God has designated distinct gender roles within marriage and for leaders within the local church, many of what are commonly referred to as gender roles outside of these contexts are culturally derived and must be carefully evaluated by Christian men and women in light of the ethic of love, honor, and sacrificial service of Jesus Christ.